markround/tiller/README.md

 # What is it?
 Tiller is a tool that generates configuration files.
-It takes a set of templates, fills them in with values from a variety of sources (such as environment variables, YAML files, JSON from a webservice...), installs them in a specified location and then optionally spawns a child process.
+It takes a set of templates, fills them in with values from a variety of sources (such as environment variables, Consul, YAML files, JSON from a webservice...), installs them in a specified location and then optionally spawns a child process.

 You might find this particularly useful if you're using Docker, as you can ship a set of configuration files for different environments inside one container, and easily build "parameterized containers" which users can then configure at runtime.